 Work with Children:

 Not only are children allowed, even encouraged to attend classes with their four legged brothers and sisters, Geralyn has now started hosting the “Be a Tree” program.
 This program is a free program offered to children to help teach dog bite prevention, how to safely interact with dogs as well as how to read the body language of dogs to help prevent bites!
-As if she wasn’t busy enough, Geralyn also finds time to take her therapy dogs, Foster and Nanook to local schools where they participate in group and one on one reading sessions!
+As if she wasn’t busy enough, Geralyn also finds time to take her therapy dogs, Foster and Nanook to local schools where they participate in group and one on one reading sessions and career days!!